Ukraine

 • Some data was provided to NGOs following a request made to the State Migration Service of Ukraine.

-• In 2022, 597 foreigners and stateless people were held in immigration detention (down from 810 in 2020 and 842 in 2017).
+• During the first nine months of 2023, 286 foreigners and stateless people were held in immigration detention (down from 597 in 2022, 881 in 2021 and 810 in 2020).
 The Southern Department of the State Border Guard Service reported that 30 stateless people were not permitted to enter the territory of Ukraine and detained at the Temporary Holding Facility over 9 months in 2020.
 Between 2018-2020, at least three stateless people were detained in Chernihiv in Volyn Immigration Detention Centres.
-The Mykolaiv region migrant detention centre reported that as of February 2023, two stateless people and five people whose proof of nationality is not recognised were detained.
+The Mykolaiv region migrant detention centre reported that as of 31 August 2023, three stateless people and five people whose proof of nationality is not recognised were detained.

-• The Ukrainian Government does not report the reasons for a person’s release from detention, but the State Migration Service states that 330 people were released from detention in 2022, and 183 detainees were expelled from the territory of Ukraine.
+• The Ukrainian Government does not report the reasons for a person’s release from detention, but the State Migration Service states that 76 people were released from detention during the first nine months of 2023 and 330 people in 2022, and 95 detainees were expelled from the territory of Ukraine during the first nine months of 2023 and 183 in 2022.

 Statelessness Determination and Status